microsoft/vstest-docs/docs/diagnose.md

 ### Dotnet test

-Use the `--diag` option for `dotnet test` command.
+The `--diag` option is supported on the `dotnet test` command as well.
 This will also produce same set of log files: `log.txt` and `log.*.txt`.
 ```
 > dotnet test --diag:log.txt
 ```

-To get traces for VSTest build task, enable the following environment variable.
+To get traces for VSTest build task, enable the following environment variable:

 ```
 > set VSTEST_BUILD_TRACE=1